-- (a) The Health Officer or his or her designee may enter upon any permit holder's property at any time to inspect the apiary, beekeeping equipment and/or honeybees, and may take photographs and/or videos of the apiary, beekeeping equipment and/or honeybees as he or she deems necessary, or take any other action deemed necessary to properly enforce the provisions of this section. - (b) If the Health Officer or his or her designee finds any apiary kept in violation of any portion of this section, he or she may order the violation corrected within thirty (30) days unless the violation appears to put the honeybee's or people in immediate harm or danger, in which case the Health Officer or his or her designee may order the immediate correction of the violation.
+- (a) The Health Officer or his or her designee may enter upon any permit holder's property at any time to inspect the apiary, beekeeping equipment and/or honeybees, and may take photographs and/or videos of the apiary, beekeeping equipment and/or honeybees as he or she deems necessary, or take any other action deemed necessary to properly enforce the provisions of this section. - (b) If the Health Officer or his or her designee finds any apiary kept in violation of any portion of this section, he or she may order the violation corrected within thirty (30) days unless the violation appears to put the honeybees or people in immediate harm or danger, in which case the Health Officer or his or her designee may order the immediate correction of the violation.
 If the permit holder fails to correct the violation pursuant to the order of the Health Officer, the hive(s) in violation may be destroyed and/or removed from the municipality by the Health Officer or his or her designee and the cost thereof shall be charged back to the permit holder as a special charge pursuant to Wis.
 Stat. § 66.0627. - 6.
-SUSPENSION OR REVOCATION OF PERMIT.
-The Health Officer may suspend or revoke any permit issued pursuant to this section for violations of ordinances, laws or requirements regulating activity and for other good cause. - 7.
+DENIAL, SUSPENSION OR REVOCATION OF PERMIT The Health Officer shall have the sole authority to deny an application based on the Applicant's failure to meet the application requirements.
+After issuance of the permit, the Health Officer may suspend or revoke any permit issued pursuant to this section for violations of ordinances, laws or requirements regulating activity and for other good cause. - 7.
 APPEALS.
-Any person aggrieved by the denial of a permit or by suspension or revocation of a permit by the Health Officer, or by any temporary suspension or any other order may appeal any such order to the Board of Health within thirty (30) days of denial, suspension or revocation of a permit or issuance of the order.
-The Board of Health shall provide the appellant a hearing or opportunity for hearing on the matter and may either suspend or continue any such order pending determination of appeal.
-The Board of Health shall make and keep a record of all proceedings related to any such appeal and the record and actions of the Board of Health shall be subject to review by certiorari by a court of record.
+Any person aggrieved by the denial, suspension or revocation of a permit by the Health Officer, or any other order, may appeal any such order to the Board of Health within thirty (30) days of denial, suspension or revocation of a permit or issuance of the order.
+The Board of Health shall provide the appellant a hearing or opportunity for hearing on the matter and may either suspend or continue any such order.
+The Board of Health shall proceedings related to any such appeal and the record and actions of the Board of Health shall be subject to review by certiorari by a court of record.